Why stay inside the same four walls every day?

 If your students are super into the play you’re reading, give them all apart to read, and have them act it out on your school’s stage.
 My 9th graders begged me to do this again and again.
 This activity is best done after your students have gotten comfortable with their classmates and are used to reading out loud to one another.

 Go to Another Classroom

 There’s nothing quite like combining your class with another teacher.
 Talk with teachers in and outside your department.
 Maybe have the choir teacher have their students perform a song in another language for your Global Literature students, so they can hear something more authentic from the country whose literature you’re exploring that week.

-Or if your fellow English teacher specializes in literary analysis create a lesson where they teach a lesson their are the expert in, and then you return the favor with your own expertise in writing.
-Find your school’s brand new S.T.E.A.M. lab and apply it to your non-science related topic, see what happens when you combine subjects for the day.
+Or if your fellow English teacher specializes in literary analysis create a lesson where they teach a lesson they are the expert in, and then you return the favor with your own expertise in writing.
+Find your school’s brand new S.T.E.A.M. lab and apply it to your non-science-related topic, see what happens when you combine subjects for the day.
 You may be surprised.

 No matter how you decide to utilize your time outside of the classroom, getting out in the first place will be a worthwhile investment.

-Your creating a shared experience that your students will continue to talk about long after they’ve left your class and moved onto the next step in their lives.
+You are creating a shared experience that your students will continue to talk about long after they’ve left your class and moved on to the next step in their lives.
 Not to mention the fact that the classroom environment will highly benefit from these well-deserved breaks.

 Leaving the classroom helps lighten the students’ AND your mood.
 Who wants to be in the same room every day?
 Enjoy some fresh air once, take in the change of scenery, AND enhance the learning experience for your students.
 I have never regretted taking my students out of the classroom, I feel you will experience the same.